ryan-kttam/ryan-kttam.github.io/_posts/2018-11-27-Android_Market_Analysis.md

 It is interesting that 'Family' is only rank 6th in the number of installs while it actually has almost doubled the number of apps of 'Game'.
 It shows that app developers or companies maybe on the wrong focus since android users seem to think other categories such as 'Communication' and 'Productivity' apps are more important than 'Family' apps.

-## game Genres
+## Game Genres

-#### Suppose a game design company is developing a game that targets to attract millions players on Android, they are open-minded and are willing to accept any genre as long as the game will be popular.
-What game genre should they develop?
+Suppose a game design company is developing a game that targets to attract millions players on Android, they are open-minded and are willing to accept any genre as long as the game will be popular.

+#### What game genre should they develop?

  Let's get an idea about what other game design companies think of game genres:
 <img src="/images/android_analysis/Figure_8.jpg" alt="Figure 8">